Gene Roddenberry: Early life and career

 He was posted to Bellows Field, Oahu, to join the 394th Bomb Squadron, 5th Bombardment Group, of the Thirteenth Air Force, which flew the Boeing B-17 Flying Fortress.
+On November 15, 1942, the unit flew to Viti Levu in Fiji, where they patrolled the seas surrounding the island.
+A short time later Roddenberry and his unit was assigned to Espiritu Santo.
+During this time, Roddenberry initially served as a B-17 copilot and then as a first pilot.

-On August 2, 1943, while flying B-17E-BO, 41-2463, "Yankee Doodle", out of Espiritu Santo, the plane Roddenberry was piloting overran the runway by 500 ft and crashed into trees, crushing the nose and starting a fire as well as killing two men: bombardier Sgt.
+On August 2, 1943, Roddenberry was piloting B-17E-BO number 41-2463, nicknamed "Yankee Doodle," when the plane had a malfunction during takeoff.
+He attempted to abort the takeoff but the B-17 was unable to stop and overran the runway by 500 ft and crashed into trees, crushing the nose and starting a fire as well as killing two men: bombardier Sgt.
 John P. Kruger and navigator Lt.
 Talbert H. Woolam.
 The official report absolved Roddenberry of any responsibility.
 Roddenberry spent the remainder of his military career in the United States and flew all over the country as a plane crash investigator.
 He was involved in a second plane crash, this time as a passenger.
-He was awarded the Distinguished Flying Cross and the Air Medal.
+In all, Roddenberry flew 89 combat missions and was awarded the Distinguished Flying Cross and the Air Medal.